Sicambri: Germanic wars of Augustus

 Under the ensuing hegemony of the Romans in this region, the Rhine became a frontier, and the successors of Caesar helped fortify and reinforce their allies the Ubii, to the south of the Sicambri near modern Cologne.
 A faction of Chatti were also able to settle in Roman-controlled Batavia, in the Rhine delta just east of the Sugambri, becoming the Batavians.
 The Sicambri were thus enclosed within a pincer movement by Rome's frontier policy.

 In 16 BC, during the reign of Augustus, the Sicambrian leader Melo, brother of Baetorix, organised a raid including Tencteri and Usipetes, which defeated a Roman army under the command of Marcus Lollius.
 The Sugambri had damaged the prestige of the emperor, and they were quickly willing to negotiate agreements to prevent Roman reprisals.
 It nevertheless sparked a reaction from the Roman Empire and helped start the series of Germanic Wars.
 Among actions undertaken at this time the Romans established a fort at present day Xanten.

 From 12 BC-8 BC, the Roman empire put pressure upon the Sicambri and other opponents in this region in multiple campaigns, facing the Sicambri core lands.
 In 12 BC the Sicambri made attacks across the Rhine.
-Nero Claudius Drusus (Drusus the Elder) launched an attack from Batavia, moving first through the lands of the Usipetes, and then devasted the Sicambrian country.
+Nero Claudius Drusus (Drusus the Elder) launched an attack from Batavia, moving first through the lands of the Usipetes, and then devastated the Sicambrian country.
 In 11 BC he then devastated the Usipetes' country, and built a bridge over the Lippe in order to once again enter the Sicambrian lands.
 There he faced little resistance because they were in a conflict with their neighbours the Chatti.
 He was able to cross this country and reach the Cherusci frontier near the Weser.
 Drusus faced stiff resistance upon his return, but he defeated the Sicambri and it was probably at this time that the Romans built their fort at Oberaden, well east of the Rhine in Sicambrian territory.
 These descriptions show that the tribe was living to the south of the river Lippe, with the Usipetes now settled to their northwest.

 In 9 BC the Sicambri battled Drusus as part of a major alliance with the Cherusci and Suevi and lost.
 In 8-7 BC, after this defeat and the death of Drusus, the future emperor Tiberius forced the Sicambri, or a part of them, to move to the western, Roman-controlled, side of the Rhine.
 Modern historians speculate that they possibly merged into Romanized population immediately facing their old lands, who were known from about this time as the Cugerni.
 The more detailed description of this period by Cassius Dio however describes the results of the victories of Tiberius somewhat differently: